dgerabagi/data-curation-environment/flattened_repo.md

 ---

+### Case Study 002: Checkbox State Management in File Tree

+-   **Artifacts Affected:** `src/client/components/file-tree/FileTree.utils.ts`, `src/client/components/file-tree/FileTree.tsx`
+-   **Cycles Observed:** 14, 15, 16
+-   **Symptom:** Checkbox functionality in the file tree is erratic.
+Only the root checkbox works as expected, but individual files or sub-folders cannot be checked or unchecked correctly.
+Clicking a checkbox on a child of an already-selected folder fails to deselect it.
+-   **Root Cause Analysis (RCA):**
+    The core issue was overly complex and flawed state management logic within the `addRemovePathInSelectedFiles` utility function.
+The logic attempted to handle the "unchecking a child of a selected parent" case by removing the parent and re-adding all of its other children (the "siblings").
+This approach was brittle and failed to correctly calculate the new state, leading to a UI that did not update correctly.
+The complexity made the function difficult to debug and maintain.

+-   **Codified Solution & Best Practice:**
+    1.  **Simplify State Logic:** The state management logic was rewritten to be more direct and declarative, using a `Set` for efficient manipulation of selected paths.
+    2.  **Handle Cases Explicitly:** The new function explicitly handles the three primary user actions:
+        *   **CHECK:** When a node is checked, any of its descendants that are already in the selection are removed, and the node's own path is added.
+This ensures the most senior selected path is always the one stored in state.
+        *   **UNCHECK (Direct):** When a node that is explicitly in the selection list is unchecked, its path and the paths of all its descendants are removed.
+        *   **UNCHECK (Subtractive):** When a node is unchecked because its parent was checked, the parent is removed from the selection.
+Then, all of the parent's direct children *except for the one that was clicked* are added to the selection.
+This correctly "subtracts" the item from the parent's group selection without complex traversals.
+    3.  **Robust Event Handling:** Ensure the checkbox `onChange` handler in the React component uses `event.stopPropagation()` to prevent the click event from bubbling up and triggering other actions, such as folder expansion.

+-   **Example of Flawed Logic (Conceptual):**
+    ```typescript
+    // OLD LOGIC
+    if (unchecking a child of a selected parent) {
+      // 1.
+Remove parent from selected list.
+      // 2.
+Traverse the entire tree from the parent.
+      // 3.
+Add every descendant of the parent back, EXCEPT the clicked child.
+      // This was inefficient and error-prone.
+    }
+    ```

+-   **Example of Correct Logic (Conceptual):**
+    ```typescript
+    // NEW LOGIC
+    if (unchecking a child of a selected parent) {
+      // 1.
+Remove the parent from the selection set.
+      const parentNode = findParentNode(clickedPath);
+      // 2.
+Add all of the parent's *direct children* to the selection set,
+      //    except for the clicked child itself.
+      parentNode.children.forEach(child => {
+        if (child.path !== clickedPath) {
+          selectionSet.add(child.path);
+        }
+      });
+    }
+    ```

+---

 ### Case Study 001: `path.sep` Usage in Frontend Components

 -   **Artifacts Affected:** `src/client/components/file-tree/FileTree.tsx`
 -   **Cycles Observed:** 13, 14, 16
--   **Symptom:** The webpack build process fails with TypeScript errors similar to the following:
+-   **Symptom:** The webpack build process fails with TypeScript errors similar to `TS2339: Property 'sep' does not exist on type 'string'`.
-    ```
-    [tsl] ERROR in C:\Projects\DCE\src\client\components\file-tree\FileTree.tsx(64,96)
-          TS2339: Property 'sep' does not exist on type 'string'.
-    ```
 -   **Root Cause Analysis (RCA):**
     The error occurs when frontend code (React components running in a webview) attempts to use `path.sep`.
-The `path` module is a core part of the Node.js runtime environment, and `path.sep` provides the platform-specific path segment separator (`\` for Windows, `/` for POSIX).
-However, the webview environment is a browser context, not a Node.js context.
-In the browser, the `path` module does not exist, and attempting to access properties on it results in a TypeScript error and a runtime failure.
-This mistake typically happens when logic that should be on the backend (like path manipulation) is incorrectly placed in a frontend component.
+The `path` module is a core part of the Node.js runtime, but it does not exist in the browser-like context of a webview.
 -   **Codified Solution & Best Practice:**
-    1.  **Strict Environment Separation:** All file system path manipulation **must** occur in the backend (the extension host, i.e., files in `src/backend/`).
-The backend is a Node.js environment and has access to modules like `path` and `fs`.
+    1.  **Strict Environment Separation:** All file system path manipulation **must** occur in the backend (`src/backend/`).
-    2.  **Normalized Paths:** Before sending any file tree data or paths from the backend to the frontend, they should be normalized.
-The standard practice is to use forward slashes (`/`) as the separator, as this is universally understood by web standards.
-The backend can use `path.join` and `path.relative` as needed, but the final `FileNode` objects sent to the client should have paths constructed with `/`.
+    2.  **Normalized Paths:** The backend must normalize all paths to use forward slashes (`/`) before sending them to the frontend.
-    3.  **Frontend Simplicity:** The frontend code should treat all file paths as simple strings.
-It should **never** attempt to parse, split, or join them using a path-specific separator.
-If path segments are needed on the frontend, the backend should provide them pre-split in the data structure.
+    3.  **Frontend Simplicity:** The frontend code must treat all file paths as simple strings and should never attempt to parse or join them using path-specific separators.

--   **Example of Incorrect Code (Frontend):**
-    ```typescript
-    // This is WRONG and will cause the error
-    import * as path from 'path';
-    const parts = relativePath.split(path.sep);
-    ```

--   **Example of Correct Code (Backend):**
-    ```typescript
-    // src/backend/services/fs.service.ts
-    import * as path from 'path';
-    // ...
-    // When constructing the path for the frontend:
-    const relativePath = path.relative(rootPath, file.fsPath).replace(/\\/g, '/'); // Normalize to forward slashes
-    ```
 </file>

 <file path="src/Artifacts/A189.
 Number Formatting Reference Guide.md">